vishnuatrai/vishnuatrai.github.io/source/_posts/2015-01-15-what-is-new-in-rails-4-dot-2.markdown

 ---

 ###Active Job
 Active Job is a framework for declaring jobs and making them run on a variety of queueing backends.
 These jobs can be everything from regularly scheduled clean-ups, to billing charges, to mailings.
-Anything that can be chopped up into small units of work and run in parallel.
+Anything that can be chopped up into small units of work and run in parallel.<!--more-->

     class GuestsCleanupJob < ActiveJob::Base
       queue_as :default